 Also, let’s look at some facts:

 2. Why celebration, dancing and all showoff on this particular day?
 Everybody tries to go out dressed in their best capacity to shine in Jamatkhanas to attract non-mehram opposite sex.
-People who cannot afford, either hide away from the invitation, do not attend, or go beyond their means in making the showoff.
+People who cannot afford, either hide away from the invitation, do not attend, or go beyond their means in showing off.

-3. You might spend a couple of hundred dollars on this festivity of Salgirah Mubarak, which will not in any way bring you closer to Allah instead it is unislamic.
-This money could have been spent in a better ways to win the pleasure of Allah.
+3. One might spend a few hundred dollars on this festivity of Salgirah Mubarak, which will not in any way bring you closer to Allah – rather, it is unislamic.
+This money could have been spent in a better ways for the pleasure of Allah.

 4. Why do Ismailis celebrate birthdays anyway?
-And therein lies the real issue, because it has now become a custom or rasam in Ismailism, and everybody is doing it, so you feel obliged to do it.
-And what do Ismailis do, bake a cake, put on candles for every year of the Aga Khan’s age, and blow the candle and make a wish.
+And therein lies the real issue, because it has now become a custom or rasam in Ismailism, and everybody is doing it, and one feels obliged to do it.
+And what do Ismailis do?
+Bake a cake, put on candles for every year of the Aga Khan’s age, and blow the candle and make a wish.
 They dance like a juhala and behave totally against Islam.
 Now ask yourself, is any of these acts Islamic?
-Ismailis are just following Western culture.

 5. The only things which birthdays remind us of, is that we now have lost one more year from our time to death.
 In my personal opinion, we should actually be feeling sorry, as we now have one year less to worship Allah and win His pleasure.
 It’s a time to reassess ourselves and not to celebrate.